CeciMayhan/CeciMayhan.github.io/README.md

 ## About

-I am a 3rd year undergraduate student at Agnes Scott College pursuing a Bachelors of Science majoring in biology with a minor in environmental and sustainabilities.
+I am a 3rd year undergraduate student at Agnes Scott College pursuing a Bachelor of Science in Biology with a minor in Environmental and Sustainability Studies.

 Contact: <mayhan591@agnesscott.edu>